RISE

 Let me show you the tide that comes for us faster than we’d like to admit.
 Let me show you airports underwater bulldozed reefs, blasted sands and plans to build new atolls forcing land from an ancient, rising sea, forcing us to imagine turning ourselves to stone.

 Sister of ocean and sand, Can you see our glaciers groaning with the weight of the world’s heat?
-I wait for you, here, on the land of my ancestors
+I wait for you, here, on the land of my ancestorsheart heavy with a thirst for solutions as I watch this land change while the World remains silent.

 Sister of ice and snow, I come to you now in grief mourning landscapes that are always forced to change